bgoonz/gists-revamp/by-extension/markdown/Beginner-s.md

 Additionally, we also set the `newIngredient` field back to an empty string in order to clear out the input field once we submit a new ingredient.

-Now it’s ready to accept more user input!
+Now it's ready to accept more user input!

 <figure><img src="https://cdn-images-1.medium.com/max/600/1*LXx7WeP_5wFRfYa45snSEA.png" class="graf-image" /></figure>Looking at our render function, first note the `this.state.ingredients.map` call.